How to Configure a Cisco Router in GNS3 Basically

 Step 1: Changing the Cisco Router Name

-You can change the name of your router for the first step.
+For the first step, you can change your router’s name (hostname).
 To do this, you can use the Hostname command in your device’s config mode.

 R1# configure terminal